unimarkup/specification/README.md

 # Structure
 ## Frontend

-The frontend part of Unimarkup defines available Unimarkup elements and how to use them.
+The frontend part of Unimarkup defines available elements and constructs in Unimarkup, and how to use them.
-The [frontend reference](Frontend_Reference.md) contains the frontend specification.
+The [frontend reference directory](Frontend/README.md.md) contains the frontend specification.

 ## Middle end